Instructor

 Alexia

-Alexia holds a BA in Greek language and history from the Aristotle University of Thessaloniki; a postgraduate diploma in special education and child psychology from the University of Thessaly; and a master's degree in educational psychology from Nicosia University.
-In addition, she received a certificate for the teaching of Modern Greek as a foreign/second language from the Greek Language Centre in Thessaloniki.
+I hold a BA in history and archeology from the Aristotle University of Thessaloniki, a postgraduate diploma in special education and child psychology from the University of Thessaly, and a master's degree in educational psychology from the University of Nicosia.
+I am also certified in teaching Modern Greek as a foreign or second language by the Greek Language Centre in Thessaloniki.

 Teaching approach